TaTo30/vue-pdf/docs/guide/composables.md

 An object with the following properties:

+- `password`: Static password used to unlock encrypted files (ignored when `onPassword` is provided).
 - `onPassword`: Callback function to request the document password if no password (or wrong password) was provided.
 - `onProgress`: Callback function to enable progress monitor.
 - `onError`: function to handle pdf loading errors